 They are a good choice if the humidity is getting to be a bit too much even for you to handle, in which case a little extra chill may be just what the doctor ordered.

-On the other hand, you also do have to keep in mind that your pet may find them a bit too uncomfortable at first, so fair warning, be prepared for your pooch to file a small complaint at first.
+On the other hand, you also do have to keep in mind that your pet may find them a bit too uncomfortable at first.

-This type of cooling dog mat is essentially a self-cooling pad that is made using a gel substance that starts to cool your dog by absorbing their body heat.
+This type of cooling dog mat is essentially a self-cooling pad that is made using a gel substance that starts to cool your dog by absorbing its body heat.

 They are also pressure-activated, so once your pooch lies down on it, it activates and also re-charges automatically, when not being used.

-You also have the option of refrigerating these mats to make them colder.
+You also have the option of refrigerating these cool air mats to make them colder.
 Plus, they are very lightweight and extremely portable allowing you to conveniently bring it along during travel.

 Just make sure that before purchase, check to see if the gel contained in the pad is non-toxic, as it can be a health hazard for your furry friend if he/she chews and accidentally digests it.

-Also, keep these pads away from any direct sunlight, as the pad may end up absorbing the heat, thus nullifying its effectiveness.
+Also, keep these pads away from any direct sunlight, as the pad may end up absorbing the heat, thus nullifying its effectiveness and cooling performance.